 Grey County is apple country.
 Make sure to stop by an orchard or two while in the area.
 We like TK Ferri Orchards.

 Driving through Beaver Valley is pretty breath taking.
-Catch your breath at Beaver Valley Cidery over a sipper of ginger cider and a taste of their homemade pate.
+Catch your breath at Georgian Hills Vineyards/Ardiel Cider House for a taste of place influenced by the unique terroir.

 While in the region, be sure to get a taste of Meredith’s Ginger Syrup!
 We love it in the tart cherry slushies at the Ravenna General Store or paired with lavender soda at The Cheese Gallery in Thornbury.